luolingchun/flask-openapi3/docs/OpenAPI/Specification.md

 ## servers

 An array of Server Objects, which provide connectivity information to a target server.
-If the servers property is not provided, or is an empty array, the default value would be a Server Object with a url value of /.
+If the server's property is not provided, or is an empty array, the default value would be a Server Object with an url value of /.

 ```python
 from flask_openapi3 import OpenAPI, Server